A Pessimistic Approximation for the Fisher Information Measure: Abstract

 \section{Abstract}

-The problem how to determine the intrinsic quality of a signal processing system with respect to the inference of an unknown deterministic parameter $\theta$ is considered.
-While Fisher's information measure $F(\theta)$ forms a classical analytical tool for such a problem, direct computation of the information measure can become difficult in certain situations.
-This in particular forms an obstacle for the estimation theoretic performance analysis of non-linear measurement systems, where the form of the conditional output probability function can make calculation of the information measure $F(\theta)$ difficult.
-Based on the Cauchy-Schwarz inequality, we establish an alternative information measure $S(\theta)$.
-It forms a pessimistic approximation to the Fisher information $F(\theta)$ and has the property that it can be evaluated with the first four output moments at hand.
-These entities usually exhibit good mathematical tractability or can be determined at low-complexity by output measurements in a calibrated setup or via numerical simulations.
-With various examples we show that $S(\theta)$ provides a good conservative approximation for $F(\theta)$ and outline different estimation theoretic problems where the presented information bound turns out to be useful.
+The problem of determining the intrinsic quality of a signal processing system with respect to the inference of an unknown deterministic parameter $\theta$ is considered.
+While the Fisher information measure $F(\theta)$ forms a classical tool for such a problem, direct computation of the information measure can become difficult in various situations.
+For the estimation theoretic performance analysis of nonlinear measurement systems, the form of the likelihood function can make the calculation of the information measure $F(\theta)$ challenging.
+In situations where no closed-form expression of the statistical system model is available, the analytical derivation of $F(\theta)$ is not possible at all.
+Based on the Cauchy-Schwarz inequality, we derive an alternative information measure $S(\theta)$.
+It provides a lower bound on the Fisher information $F(\theta)$ and has the property of being evaluated with the mean, the variance, the skewness and the kurtosis of the system model at hand.
+These entities usually exhibit good mathematical tractability or can be determined at low-complexity by real-world measurements in a calibrated setup.
+With various examples, we show that $S(\theta)$ provides a good conservative approximation for $F(\theta)$ and outline different estimation theoretic problems where the presented information bound turns out to be useful.